 An account takeover usually begins with a scammer sending a text message to your cell phone.
 They may say they’re from the bank’s fraud department and ask you to confirm you made a payment from your account.
 If this is a fraud attempt, the scammer typically follows up with a phone call and asks for your personal information so they can “cancel the payment.”

 Scammers also commonly impersonate employees from large retail companies such as Amazon or Target.
 They will contact you claiming that there has been fraudulent activity on your account and request access to your online banking so they can “refund the purchases.”

 Scammers commonly ask for your online and mobile banking information, including your:

 You should never provide this information.
 In doing so, you will be giving the scammer access to your accounts.

 How to spot the scam

-How do you know when a communication is real and when it’s a scam?
-There’s a key difference: At times, INTRUST Bank may contact you regarding suspicious activity on your accounts, but we will never ask for confidential information, including your password.
+How do you know when communication is real and when it’s a scam?
+There’s a key difference: At times, INTRUST Bank may indeed contact you via text message or phone call regarding suspicious activity on your accounts, but we will never ask for confidential information, including your password.
 If the person you’re talking to asks you for this, it’s a red flag that the caller is not from INTRUST.